-- Council will provide a footpath on one side of a road/street where appropriate as a minimum service standard.
-Duplication of footpath on both side of a road/street may be provided on high profile and collector streets and around schools & aged care facilities and other such community hubs - Council's preferred minimum width of new footpaths is 1.5m and constructed from interlocking block pavers - Council's intervention level of service for footpath maintenance is a trip step ≥ 20 mm. - Council will assess all faults, reported through Council audits or Community Requests.
-Footpath maintenance and repairs are considered and prioritised based on risk and completed throughout the year. - Council will continue to extend the 2.4m wide Green Trail with additional upgrades over proceeding years as part of its annual City Wide Trails Service Continuity Program. - Council City Wide trail renewal program now includes the upgrade of lighting along existing shared use pathways
+Service areas Service levels Council will provide a footpath on Footpath maintenance A program of footpath auditing is one side of a road/street where appropriate as a minimum service conducted every three years to gather data which is used to quantify the standard.
+Duplication of footpath on overall condition of the network.
+This both side of a road/street may be provided on high profile and data is also used to identify priority areas for maintenance works based on collector streets and around schools proximity to critical pedestrian and aged care facilities and other generating activities.
+Community such community hubs. requests for additional footpaths are Council's preferred minimum width investigated by the multidisciplinary of new footpaths is 1.5m and Footpath Request Evaluation Team, and constructed from interlocking block prioritised based on community need, pavers location and connection and overall Council's intervention level of service community impact.
+Council also for footpath maintenance is a trip maintains footpaths and shared use step \geq 20 mm. paths through public reserves, with Council will assess all faults, Council continuing to build the Green reported through Council audits or Trails network which currently links Community Requests.
+Footpath maintenance and repairs are Mawson Lakes to surrounding suburbs via the Little Para River and Dry Creek considered and prioritised based on risk and completed throughout the Corridors. vear.
+Council will continue to extend the 2.4m wide Green Trail with additional upgrades over proceeding years as part of its annual City Wide Trails Service Continuity Program.
+Council City Wide trail renewal program now includes the upgrade of lighting along existing shared use pathways.